basho/clique/README.md

 * `riak_cli_status:column/2` - Takes a title (`iolist`) and values (a list of `iolist`) intended to be displayed consecutively.
 * `riak_cli_status:table/1` - Takes a list of proplists, each representing a row in the table.
 The keys in the first row represent column headers; each following row (proplist) must contain the same number of tagged tuples but the keys are ignored.
 * `riak_cli_status:alert/1` - Takes a list of status types representing an error condition.

-## Other functions

-* `is_status/1` - True or false depending on whether the Erlang term argument reflects one of the 4 status types.
-* `parse/3` - a fold over a list of status objects.
-Takes the list, a function with two arguments (status object, accumulator) and the initial value for the accumulator as arguments.

-The status api lives [here](https://github.com/basho/riak_cli/blob/develop/src/riak_cli_status.erl).

-## Outputting status types

-The status types can be converted to a string representation via [riak_cli_writer:write/1](https://github.com/basho/riak_cli/blob/develop/src/riak_cli_writer.erl) or sent directly to the console via [riak_cli:print/1](https://github.com/basho/riak_cli/blob/develop/src/riak_cli.erl)

-Each takes a list of status objects as an argument.